Intellectual property: It's yours. Own it.

 Still not sure what IP assets you have?
 Take a closer look at each one below.

 A registered trademark is a way of protecting your corporate or brand identity.
-Everything that sets your business apart—its name, product and service names, slogans, logos, taglines and even sound—produces a brand image that your customers come to know.
+Everything that sets your business apart—its name, product and service names, slogans, logos, taglines, modes of packaging, moving images, holograms, colours, scents, tastes, textures and even sounds—produces a brand image that your customers come to know.

-Patents give inventors exclusive rights to their inventions for a period of up to 20 years, which can give you a competitive advantage in the market.
-You can generate revenue by manufacturing and selling your invention without one, but having a patent allows you to take action against other people who use, make, or sell your invention without permission.
+Patents give inventors exclusive rights to their inventions for a period of up to 20 years, which can give them a competitive advantage in the market.
+You can generate revenue by manufacturing and selling your invention without one, but having a patent allows you to take action against other people who use, make or sell your invention without permission.

 Why not just keep it a trade secret?
 Things that are hard to conceive but easy to deconstruct are prime patent material.
-Patents can boost the confidence of investors and shareholders, because they demonstrate your commitment in protecting your invention.
-With a patent, you can also enter into licensing agreements that allow someone else to exploit your patent for a fee, or by selling your patent.
+Patents can boost the confidence of investors and shareholders, because they demonstrate your commitment to protecting your invention.
+With a patent, you can also enter into licensing agreements that allow someone else to exploit your patent for a fee.
+You can also sell it.
 But you can't license or sell something that you don't own.

 The earlier you start thinking about how the patent process could apply to your creation, the better.
 In Canada, patents are granted to the first inventor to file an application, so it is smart to file as soon as possible after you complete your invention in case someone else is doing something similar.
 Even if you can prove that you were the first to think of the invention, you lose the race if a competing inventor files before you do.
 If you have disclosed your invention without applying for a patent, move quickly—you have 12 months from disclosure to file!